ares/reviewer/README.md

 ### CheRry Pick

 If you're happy with the PR you might want to cherry-pick it.
 I have always separate repository that has write access to main repositories so I'm running the command there.
 It expects that the branch that's currently active is the branch that I want the PR to be cherry-picked to.
 The cherry-pick is similar to `rpr` but you run `crp $id`, where $id is again the id of PR that should be cherry-picked.
 The script won't do `git push`, you should verify it did the right thing, you did the right thing and then push to remote repository.

+### Update Source Code

+In dev env, you often want to update source codes of all plugins/dependencies that you're using from git checkout.
+In order to do so, run the script with `usc` name.
+That will scan current bundler configuration, find all sources that lists path and then, one by one, it does `git pull upstream $branch` in those directories.
+The $branch is in fact currently checked branch in that git repo.